ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   VDAF instance using these report shares and the public VDAF configured for the corresponding measurement task.
 - Continuation: Continue the aggregation flow by exchanging messages produced by the underlying VDAF instance until aggregation completes or an error occurs.
+These messages do not replay the shares.
 - Completion: Finish the aggregate flow, yielding an aggregate share corresponding to all output shares in the batch.